thursdaybw/BasiqVoyager/web/docs/rabbits/Visual_Studio_Code.md

 As part of the preparation for installing Visual Studio Code on the Manjaro system, we performed a system update using the pacman package manager.
 This document outlines the steps taken and the results of this update.

+## User's system information

+Desktop Environment: KDE Plasma version is 5.27.6.
+Shell: Bash (although it seems like you might also be using Zsh, as indicated by the prompt) Manjaro Version: 6.1.41-1-MANJARO
+Hardware Information:
+Type: Desktop
+Installed Packages: Visual Studio Code (code 1.79.2-1) is installed

 ## Plan:

 1. **Update System Packages**